AnyiRao/SentDataPre/README.md

 # Data preprocessing for Sentence Classification
 This is a full implementation of data preprocessing for a CNN and a b-LSTM.
+Some of the codes are based on [Amit Mandelbaum's code](https://github.com/mangate/ConvNetSent).

 With this code you can reproduce almost all results presented on baselines and the results we present in our paper.